HazyResearch/correct-n-contrast/README.md

 conda env create -f environment.yml
 conda activate cnc
 ```

 We also include a `requirements.txt` file for installing dependencies with `pip install -r requirements.txt`.

-We also include a `requirements.txt` file for installing dependencies with `pip install -r requirements.txt`.